 - Golf courses either on site or near by

-- A classroom for group fitness classes, such as spinning, Zumba, Pilates, or weight training.
+- A classroom for group fitness classes, such as spinning, Zumba, yoga, or weight training.

 Choosing a health resort | Look for an experience that is lasting.